Benefits of Routine Vet Visits

 - Over 50% of cats are overweight or obese.

-Routine check-ups allow your veterinarian to check your cat’s weight and provide nutritional and exercise recommendations to help keep your cat at an ideal weight.
+Routine check-ups allow your veterinarian to check your cat’s weight and provide recommendations for nutrition and exercise to help keep your cat at an ideal weight.
 Just a few extra pounds can put cats at a higher risk for diabetes; heart, respiratory, and kidney disease; other health concerns.

 - Preventive care is better than reactive care.

-Regular exams can help avoid medical emergencies since veterinarians can act as interpreters to detect condition or diseases before they become significant, painful, or more costly to treat.
+Regular exams can help avoid medical emergencies since veterinarians can act as interpreters to detect conditions or diseases before they become significant, painful, or more costly to treat.

 - Kittens have 26 teeth, while adult cats have 30.